 Commercialisation of resource-based R&D findings

-A company that invests for the sole purpose of financing a project on commercialisation of resource-based R&D findings (which is wholly owned by a public research institute or public institute of higher learning in Malaysia) is given a deduction equivalent to the value of that investment.
+A company that invests for the sole purpose of financing a project on commercialisation of resource-based R&D findings (which is wholly owned by a public research institute or public or private institute of higher learning in Malaysia) is given a deduction equivalent to the value of that investment.